 Brilliant Industries buys an initial stock of inventory via a combination of purchase invoice and cash payment.
 ACME Distributing presents its sales invoice upon delivery of the merchandise.
 So as soon as Brilliant enters the corresponding purchase invoice, the items are considered to be in stock.
 Edison Electrical Supply sells only over the counter.
 So Brilliant’s owner leaves Edison’s warehouse with purchased items in hand, having written a check on the spot.

 Brilliant enables the Purchase Invoices tab.
 The Bank Accounts and Receipts & Payments tabs were enabled when the company’s bank account was established.
+(As Brilliant enables tabs, it sets up all forms for automatic sequential reference numbers under Form Defaults.)
 The two transactions are entered as below:

 Since all transactions were complete when they were entered, there is no need for Brilliant Industries to enable the Goods Receipts tab.
 The Inventory Items list shows the results of the two purchases: